2006 Winter Olympics

 The 2006 Winter Olympics (2006 Olimpiadi invernali), officially the XX Olympic Winter Games (XX Giochi olimpici invernali) and also known as Torino 2006, were a winter multi-sport event held from 10 to 26 February in Turin, Italy.
-This marked the second time Italy had hosted the Winter Olympics, the first being in 1956 in Cortina d'Ampezzo; Italy had also hosted the Summer Olympics in 1960 in Rome.
-Italy is scheduled to host the Winter Olympics in 2026 in Milan and Cortina d'Ampezzo, 20 years after the 2006 event.

 Turin was selected as the host city for the 2006 Games in June 1999.

-Turin is expected to host the long-track speed skating competitions of the 2030 Winter Olympics at Oval Lingotto, with a project shared with the neighboring regions of the French Alps.
-This could mark the first time in Olympic Winter Games history that a city outside the host country is included in the venues plan.
+This marked the second time Italy had hosted the Winter Olympics, the first being in 1956 in Cortina d'Ampezzo, and the third would be the 2026 Winter Olympics in Milan and Cortina d'Ampezzo which was 20 years after the 2006 event.
+Italy had also hosted the Summer Olympics in 1960 in Rome.

 Host city selection

-Turin was chosen as the host of the Olympics at the 109th IOC Session in Seoul, South Korea on 19 June 1999.
+In a surprising way, Turin was chosen as the host of the Olympics at the 109th IOC Session in Seoul, South Korea on 19 June 1999.
 This decision was the first bidding process, after the IOC had adopted new election procedures during the 108th Extraordinary IOC Session in light of the controversies surrounding the votes for the 1998 and 2002 Winter Olympics.

 Since IOC members were forbidden from visiting the candidate cities (in the interests of reducing bribery), the 109th IOC Session elected a special body, the Selection College, to choose finalist cities from the pool of candidate cities after each had made their final presentations to the full IOC Session.

 The full IOC Session then voted on the cities chosen as finalist cities by the Selection College.
 Although six European cities presented their projects.
 Only two would advance to the final stage, which was the choice of the host city.
 At the first phase, all had to make the preliminary presentation in full IOC Session.
 All the members of the Selection College had to be present at the audience and it was their responsibility to decide which would be the two finalists.
 They decided that the cities were: the big favorite Sion and the dark horse of the process: Turin.
 The bids of Helsinki, Finland; Poprad-Tatry, Slovakia; Zakopane, Poland; and Klagenfurt, Austria were dropped by the Selection College after all six bidding cities made their presentations.